-"Columbia has a stalk of cotton with the second year's growth of foliage on it.
+"Columbia has a stalk of cotton with the so, and year's growth of foliage on it.
 Progressive Age."
-No small amount of lint will be obtained in Richland County this year from this unusual source.
+No small amount of lint will be obtained in Richland County this year from this unusual Bource.

 It is said that Treasurer Cardozo was in New York last week, endeavoring to negotiate a loan to pay the interest on the State debt.
 It is not known upon what authority he seeks to do this, whether he succeeded.
-Meanwhile many of the State institutions yt home are going begging.
+Meanwhile many of the State institutions yt home going begging.

 An aged couple, Mr. and Mrs. John E. Peopple, live in Barnwell.
-They were born in Gloucester County, on the James River, in Virfully worked while in the hewer States, men have arisen from time to time who, in
+They were born in Gloucester County, on the James River, in Virginia.
+Mr. Peopple is 121 years old, and his wife is 123.
+This the oldest living couple